 In the event of the compromise, or suspected compromise, of any other entity's digital signature key, the entity must notify the issuing CA immediately.
 Subscriber key compromise will result in immediate revocation.
-The Telstra issuing CA must ensure that it's CPS and appropriate agreements contain provisions outlining the means it will use to provide notice of compromise or suspected compromise.
+The Telstra purple managed issuing CA CBNSTL5GFCA01 must ensure that it's CPS and appropriate agreements contain provisions outlining the means it will use to provide notice of compromise or suspected compromise.